 Moving outside the continental U.S. can be the adventure of a lifetime, though these moves do involve more coordination and attention to detail.
 Remember:

 - If you’re taking your family, make sure their names are on your military orders.
 You’ll need a command sponsorship for an “accompanied” tour.

 - How much you can take depends on your rank and whether you have dependents.

-- The military won’t pay for you to move your pet, and there are other things you’ll need to take into account to bring your best little buddy along.
+- The military won’t pay for you to move your pet, and there are other things you’ll need to take into account to bring your best fur friend along.

 - You can use the free Plan My Move online tool to create custom checklists and keep track your move’s logistics.

 What to do after your PCS move: Surveys, file a claim and sponsorship